Sands Films: Productions

-Productions by Sands Films include Stories from a Flying Trunk (1979), The Nightingale (1981), Biddy (1983), Little Dorrit (1987), Old Ways New Ways (1988), The Fool (1989), As You Like It (1991), Amahl and the Night Visitors (1996), The IMAX Nutcracker (1997), The Children's Midsummer Night's Dream (2001) and The Good Soldier Schwejk (2018).
+Productions by Sands Films include Stories from a Flying Trunk (1979), The Nightingale (1981), Biddy (1983), Little Dorrit (1987), Old Ways New Ways (1988), The Fool (1989), As You Like It (1991), Amahl and the Night Visitors (1996), The IMAX Nutcracker (1997), The Children's Midsummer Night's Dream (2001), The Good Soldier Schwejk (2018) and The Man With The Plan (2026).

 The studio has delivered full production packages to companies requiring a London studio base, such as A Passage to India (1984) and Bright Star (2009).
 Sands Films was the production base for The Long Day Closes (1992), including the building of all sets.
 Sands Films supplied facilities to Working Title's productions of Anna Karenina (2012) and Les Miserables (2012), and to Touching the Void (2003).
 The studio was a co-production partner on A Dangerous Man: Lawrence After Arabia (1990), La luna en botella (2007) and Garbo: El espia (2009).

 Other films the company has been involved in for production services include Agatha Christie films produced by EMI - Death on the Nile) (1978), The Mirror Crack'd (1980), Evil Under The Sun (1982) - and Seven Years in Tibet (1997).
 Sands hand-embroidered the costumes for the main characters in the BBC's 2015 series Wolf Hall.

 In 2017, Sands Films produced The Good Soldier Schwejk, written and directed by Christine Edzard and based on The Good Soldier Švejk by Jaroslav Hašek.
 The project partly was funded by the auction of a costume worn by Mark Rylance in the BBC's Wolf Hall.

-Filming began in October 2024 for a new production called The Man with the Plan which will star Simon Callow as William Beveridge and comedian Mark Thomas as the Narrator.
-Comedian Hal Cruttenden will also appear as Winston Churchill, and Andrew Tiernan as Nye Bevan.
+Filming began in October 2024 for a new production called The Man with the Plan which stars Simon Callow as William Beveridge and comedian Mark Thomas as the Narrator.
+Comedian Hal Cruttenden also appear as Winston Churchill, and Andrew Tiernan as Nye Bevan.
 The film tells the story of a young woman of today who discovers Beveridge's 1942 report - the Plan - which led to the founding of the welfare state.
 On 12 and 13 April 2025, Sands Films held a filmed public event at their studios in Rotherhithe and invited political campaigners and activists to speak about their campaigns and issues, particularly in relation to the "giants" of Beveridge's report - squalor, idleness, ignorance, disease and poverty.
 Mark Thomas hosted the event and all speeches delivered onstage were recorded on the day and made available online.